Carla802/FinalProject/README.md

 Now, your app is running on your port 5007.
 You can navigate in your browser to the localhost:5007 page.

 On the default route, you can login with an existing account.
 If you don't have one, you can click on the link to register.
-Once you're connected, you have access to the list of all users and the content of the file data.txt
+Once you're connected, you have access to the list of all users and the content of the file TEST.txt

 If you are an admin user, you can delete or edit any user.